ajcoder42/pg-rental/README.md

 # PGlife
-This is a website with some exciting functionality

-Due to the existence of the database, it cannot be hosted on GitHub I will link the video . watch in Linkedln
+This is a website on which you can see the pg's availabl near to you but it contains a database so it cannot be hosted on github